Generalized Lotka-Volterra Systems with Time Correlated Stochastic Interactions: Introduction

-Since $\delta>0$ and $\mathrm{E}(x)>0$, in order for the stationary solution to exist, we have the conditions $\sigma<\sqrt{2(1-\mu)}$ and $\mu\leq1$, leading to a lower bound for the unbounded growth phase of the AGLV as shown in Fig. \ref{fig4}.
-However, by solving numerically the self-consistent eq.~(\ref{eq:dmft}) (see Supplementary Methods) and also performing the numerical simulation of the entire GLV systems, we find that below this bound, even though a stationary solution exists, it may not be reached.
-In particular, in the red region of Fig. \ref{fig4}, independently of the initial condition for $x(t=0)$, there is a singularity at finite times, leading to the explosion of the species population.
-In the green region instead, if we start close to the predicted stationary solution $P^*(x)$, then we always find that the stationary solution is reached and it coincides with the one predicted by the DMFT eq.~(\ref{eq:PstazAnnS}).
+To make a comparison between GLV with quenched and annealed interactions, we also investigate the phase diagram for the case $\tau=0$ and $J(x)=x$.
+Since $\delta>0$ (see eq.~\eqref{eq:PstazAnnS}) and $\mathrm{E}(x)>0$, in order for the stationary solution to exist, we have the conditions $\sigma<\sqrt{2(1-\mu)}$ and $\mu\leq1$, leading to a lower bound for the unbounded growth phase of the AGLV as shown in Fig. \ref{fig4}.
+However, by solving numerically the self-consistent eq.~\eqref{eq:dmft} (see Supplementary Methods) and also performing the numerical simulation of the entire GLV systems, we find that below this bound, even though a stationary solution exists, it may not be reached.
+In particular, in the red-purple region of Fig. \ref{fig4}, independently of the initial condition for $x(t=0)$, there is a singularity at finite times, leading to the explosion of the species population.
+In the light-blue region instead, if we start close to the predicted stationary solution $P^*(x)$, then we always find that the stationary solution is reached and it coincides with the one predicted by the DMFT eq.~\eqref{eq:PstazAnnS}.
 However, there is a set of initial conditions (for sufficiently large $x(t=0)$) for which $x(t)$ may diverge for finite $t$.
-Such divergent trajectories are also confirmed when we simulate the full eq.~(\ref{eq:glv}) for a large enough number of species (see Supplementary Methods).
-However, understanding the divergence at finite times due to the non-linearity of the Fokker-Planck equation and its dependence on initial conditions is left for future works\footnote{One possible solution to this problem is to change the dynamics of the population in the GLV so that the total population is conserved, i.e. $M \equiv E(x)$ is independent of time.
-By implementing this modification, the resulting phase diagram in the $(M, \sigma)$ plane mirrors the diagram depicted in Fig. \ref{fig4}, with the association $M=1/(1-\mu)$ and the absence of any divergences.}
+Such divergent trajectories are also confirmed when we simulate the full eq.~\eqref{eq:glv} for a large enough number of species (see Supplementary Methods).

+We highlight that such divergences are not because the DMFT does not hold for a specific set of parameters (in fact simulating both eq.~\eqref{eq:glv} and eq.~(\ref{eq:dmft}) give rise to the same finite time divergence - see Supplementary Methods).
+Rather, the divergence at finite times and its dependence on initial conditions of the AGLV dynamics with $\tau=0$ are due to unbounded growth of the function $J(x)=x$ in the GLV model and non-linearity of the Fokker-Planck equation \cite{frank2005nonlinear}.
+However, when the Monod functional response is introduced through a bounded $J(x)$), we prevent uncontrolled population growth, eliminating any divergences and dependencies on the initial conditions previously observed.
+Therefore, the phase diagram displays only the stable stationary state for any values of $\mu$ and $\sigma$.
+The stationary solution, eq.\eqref{eq:PstazUCNA}, does not depend on the specific form of $J(x)$.
+The specific choice of $J(x)$ enters only through the self consistencies.